intmus/inttheory19-20/_12-reading-scores/a1-insttransandrange.md

 - *sounding pitch* - The pitch that an instrument produces.
 - *written pitch* - The pitch as written on the music.
 - *concert pitch* - The pitch at which the note name matches the standard frequencies for that pitch. (i.e. C = C, A = A, etc.)
+    - In practical usage, concert pitch is almost always interchangeable with sounding pitch.

-Transposing instruments are not conceptually difficult to understand--these instruments sound at a different pitch than written--but in practice, it often confuses the students because instrument transposition is the process by which we *compensate* for an instrument's sounding pitch.
+Transposing instruments are not conceptually difficult to understand--these instruments sound at a different pitch than written--but in practice, it often confuses students because instrument transposition is the process by which we *compensate* for an instrument's sounding pitch.
 If we write for a B-flat instrument, it sounds a whole-step *lower*, so we must write the part a whole-step *higher* to get the performer to sound the correct pitch.
-Conversely, when reading a B-flat transposed part, we must read it a whole-step lower, because it is written a whole-step higher than sounding.
+Conversely, when reading a B-flat transposed part, we must read it a whole-step lower for concert pitch, because it is written a whole-step higher than sounding.

 It is easy to transpose in the wrong direction when having to constantly flip back and forth between concert pitch and the transpositions, so it is important to have a complete understanding of transposition for each instrument.
 Luckily, they can be grouped into relatively few categories.